jodersky/clip/README.md

 #### Repeated parameters

 By default, parameters can only be specified once on the command line.
-If you want parameters to be repeated multiple times, you can use the `repeats` option in the `@clip.arg` annotation.
+If you want parameters to be repeatable multiple times, you can use the `repeats` option in the `@clip.arg` annotation.

 Repeated parameters must be of type `Iterable[T]`.